 The Time is Now To Figure Out 5G Monetization

-I was lucky enough to attend the Realise 5G event last week in London, a kickoff for the summit in April 2019 to put momentum behind the rollout and adoption of 5G in the United Kingdom.
+I was lucky enough to attend the 5G Realised event last week in London, a kickoff for the summit in April 2019 to put momentum behind the roll-out and adoption of 5G in the United Kingdom.
 The organizers brought together a lively and opinionated group of people – always a good combination – from government, industry sectors, analysts, vendors, and of course service providers themselves.

 My impression is that most in the industry well understands that the technology of 5G is going to enable the type of services that you’d find in film and television shows about “the future”.
 Remote healthcare, robotics, augmented reality and agriculture run by drones – which is happening now but will be even more effective when communications latency is reduced by 5G – are just some of examples that were highlighted during the panel session.
 (Fun fact from the agriculture expert on the panel: the UK produces 2% of the world’s potatoes!)